-Compagnie Financière Richemont SA (the 'Company' or 'Richemont') and its subsidiaries (together 'the Group') are committed to maintaining a high standard of corporate governance.
-The sections that follow provide information on the Group's structure, general shareholder information and details regarding the Board of Directors of the Company (the 'Board') and its committees.
-They adhere to the recommendations of the SIX Swiss Exchange's Directive on Information relating to Corporate Governance ('DCG').
+Compagnie Financière Richemont SA (the 'Company' 'Richemont') and its subsidiaries (together 'the Group') are committed to maintaining a high standard of corporate governance.
+The sections that follow provide information on the Group's structure, general shareholder information and details regarding the Board of Directors of the Company (the 'Board'), its committees, as well as the Company's Senior Executive Committee ('SEC').
+They adhere to the SIX Swiss Exchange's Directive on Information Relating to Corporate Governance ('DCG').
 Cross-references to other sections of the report are provided where appropriate.
 In certain instances, where the issues contained in the DCG do not apply to Richemont or where the amounts involved are not material, no disclosure may be given.
 Additional information can be found in the Compensation report.

-In addition to Swiss law, including inter alia the Swiss Code of Obligations ('CO'), the Financial Market Infrastructures Act of 19 June 2015 ('FMIA') and its implementing ordinances, as well as the 'Minder' Ordinance on Excessive Compensation of 20 November 2013 ('OEC'), the Company complies with the Listing Rules of the SIX Swiss Exchange.
-With a secondary listing of the depository receipts issued by Richemont Securities SA ('Richemont Securities') in respect of the Company's shares, it also complies with the rules of the Johannesburg Stock Exchange, to the extent that they apply to companies with secondary listings there.
+In addition to Swiss law, including inter alia the Swiss Code of Obligations ('CO'), the Financial Market Infrastructures Act of 19 June 2015 ('FinMIA') and all the relevant ordinances, as well as the 'Minder' Ordinance on Excessive Compensation of 20 November 2013, the Company complies with the Listing Rules of the SIX Swiss Exchange.
+With a secondary listing of the depository receipts issued by Richemont Securities SA ('Richemont Securities') in respect of the Company's shares, the Company also complies with the rules of the Johannesburg Stock Exchange, to the extent that they apply to companies with secondary listings there.

-The Group's principles of corporate governance are codified in the Articles of Incorporation of the Company (the 'Articles'), in its Organisational Regulations and in the terms of reference of the Audit, Compensation, Nominations and Strategic Security Committees of the Board.
-The Articles and the Organisational Regulations are available on the Group's website at www.richemont.com/corporate-governance
+The Group's principles of corporate governance are codified in the Articles of Incorporation of the Company (the 'Articles'), in its Organisational Regulations and in the terms of reference of the Audit, Compensation, Governance and Sustainability, Nominations and Strategic Security Committees of the Board.
+The Articles and the Organisational Regulations of the Company are available on the Group's website www.richemont.com/en/home/about-us/corporate-governance